svishwari/svishwari/hux/api/README.md

 pipenv install
 ```

-### environmental variables
+### environment variables
-The API consumes environment variables from the .env file.
+The API consumes environment variables from the settings.ini file.
-For more information see here
+For more information see link below.
 https://github.com/henriquebastos/python-decouple

 #### Setup